Foggers/Misters work by mechanical action, using air pressure and specialized nozzles to deliver very small droplets to surfaces.

 - Coverage typically dependent on direction of nozzle

-- Small particles evaporate more quickly, reducing contact time and are more susceptible to air movement
+- Small particles evaporate more quickly, potentially reducing contact time and are more susceptible to air movement

 Thermal Fogging Devices